amerbarnawi/Using-APIs-Project/README.md

 - Book details page (Some details about the book).
 - Back button in details page to go back to the search results.
 - Session storage to keep the opened page in refresh state.
-- Prepare the repository.
+- Preparing the repository.

 ## NICE TO HAVE ( In the future )

 - The ability to add the book to favorites.
-- Next and previous buttons to move between search results.
+- Next and previous buttons to change between search results.

 ## The Design